It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Bashlyk: A cone shaped hood of Cossack and Turkic origin.
 Associated with the early Reds with Rockets, but used before that by the Imperial Russian Military.

 - Budyonnovka: Hat of the Reds with Rockets until the 1930s, like a kepi, but with a cone-shaped top.
 Associated with the Russian Civil War era and Communism, despite initially being designed for an Imperial WWI victory parade.
-Its creator, a famous Romantic painter Victor Vasnetsov, styled it after a traditional Russian peaked helmet.
+Its creator, a famous Romantic painter Victor Vasnetsov, styled it after a traditional Russian cone-shaped helmet (which wasn't, in fact, uniquely Russian, but was in use in all Europe during the Early and Early-High Middle Ages; you could see a Norman knight wearing a similar helmet and not be surprised).

 - Gymnastiorka: The one-piece smock-style standard tunic for Soviet soldiers in WW2, which was based on the traditional peasant shirt called "kosovorotka".
 This tunic also resembles the modern U.S. "Combat shirt", except made of less advanced materials.